spica-engine/spica/docs/content/guide/function.md

 ### Event Data

-When an event triggers the execution of your function, data associated with the event is passed via the function's parameters.
-The type of event determines the parameters passed to your function.
+Event trigger will pass the data as parameters to the function when the event raised.
+The parameters will be different related to the type of event.

-For example your function that has http trigger will look like this:
+For example a function which has http trigger will look like this:

 ```typescript
 export default function(request: triggers.http.Request, response: triggers.http.Response) {